-We drug him along while he was young and… now that he’s a full blown toddler… he wants to be dragged no more.
+We drug him along while he was young and… now that he’s a full blown toddler, he wants to be dragged no more.
 He wants to make his own choices and that’s that.

 He has come into his counter will,

-6 Foundational Principles Regarding Toddler Behavior
+6 Basic Principles to Know about Toddler Behavior

 Toddler are precious, budding little people.
 They love lots of cuddles and are active and busy.
 It’s truly a precious season.
 It can also be a difficult season.
 One simultaneously full of joy and struggles.